Shiji: Transmission and supplementation by other writers

 After his death (presumably only a few years later), few people had the opportunity to see the whole work.
 However, various additions were still made to it.
 The historian Liu Zhiji reported the names of a total of fifteen scholars supposed to have added material to the Shiji during the period after the death of Sima Qian.
 Only the additions by Chu Shaosun (褚少孫, c.
 105 – c.
 30 BC) are clearly indicated by adding "Mr Chu said," (Chu xiansheng yue, 褚先生曰).
-Already in the first century AD, Ban Biao and Ban Gu claimed that ten chapters in Records of the Grand Historian were lacking.
+Already in the first century AD, Ban Biao and Ban Gu claimed that ten chapters in Shiji were lacking.
 A large number of chapters dealing with the first century of the Han dynasty (i.e. the 2nd century BC) correspond exactly to the relevant chapters from the Book of Han (Hanshu).
 It is unclear whether those chapters initially came from the Shiji or from the Hanshu.
 Researchers Yves Hervouet (1921–1999) and A. F. P. Hulsewé argued that the originals of those chapters of the Shiji were lost and they were later reconstructed using the corresponding chapters from the Hanshu.